netbootxyz/netboot.xyz-docs/docs/booting/tftp.md

 ### DHCP Server Setup

-You will have to tell your DHCP server to provide a "next-server", the address of a TFTP server on your network, and a "filename", the [netboot.xyz boot file](https://boot.netboot.xyz/ipxe/netboot.xyz.kpxe).
+You will have to tell your DHCP server to provide a "next-server", the address of a TFTP server on your network, and a "filename", the netboot.xyz boot file (you can choose among different architecture systems [here](https://netboot.xyz/downloads/).
 When your clients boot up, if they are set to network boot, they'll automatically get a valid DHCP address, pull down the netboot.xyz iPXE bootloader and load up the Operating System menu.

 Example: